Introducing non-timber forest products in reforestation schemes & tree-crop farms in Ghana (TREEFARMS)

 Objective: The overall objective of this project is to enhance food and income security of MTS farmers and tree farmers in off-reserve areas after canopy closure.
 Specific objective is to generate knowledge and build capacity that enables the integration and production of shade-tolerant NTFPs (black pepper, grains of paradise and honey) in on- and off-reserve tree farms and their successful processing and marketing.

-Method: The project is organized in eight work packages (WPs); six addressing research questions and associated capacity building/collaborative learning; one for capacity building MSc students; and one for overall project coordination.
+Method: The project is organized in eight work packages (WPs); six addressing research questions and associated capacity building/collaborative learning; one for capacity building of MSc students affiliated to the partner organizations; and one for overall project coordination.

 The project involves farmers, practitioners, policymakers, NGOs and value-chain actors in a stepwise collaborative learning approach including inception, joint implementation, and dissemination.
 Built on knowledge gaps identified by farmers and practitioners, this proposal contributes to the broader debate on landscape approaches that aim to integrally address food insecurity, deforestation, environmental degradation, and climate change.